MariamNsubuga/MERN/README.md

 This repository is for a simple CRUD MERN Hotel management system.
 **What you should install?**

-For this project, I usedse the MERN (MongoDB, Express.js, React.js, and Node.js) technology. mern
+For this project, I used the MERN (MongoDB, Express.js, React.js, and Node.js) technology. mern

 Firstly, you should install